gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 		- 155x155px
 		- Position with top left of cell (non-shadow portion)
 		- Underneath 'shop.cell.png', so left side shadows are overlaid on product image
+      - Heart
+         - use '8/heart-toggle.png'
+         - 12px from left side of screen
+         - 7px from top of product image
 	- Text
 		- Product Name: Verlag Light 14px rgb(89,81,85) #595155
          - 173px from left edge of screen
          - 12px from top of cell (non-shadow portion)
-         - text area is 132px wide (each line, wrap to new lines as necessary)
+         - text area is 130px wide (each line, wrap to new lines as necessary)
 		- Brand: Proxima Nova semibold 11px rgb(187,187,187) #bbbbbb
          - 173px from left edge of screen
          - baseline is 18px away from baseline of last line of Product Name
+         - text area is 118px wide (each line, wrap to new lines as necessary; this text area is less wide to avoid the chevron)
 		- Price: Verlag Bold 16px rgb(255,106,114) #ff6a72
          - 173px from left edge of screen
          - baseline is 15px from bottom of cell (non-shadow portion)